 Broad spectrum CBD oil simply refers to the extraction method used for creating a CBD product.
 It’s best to think of broad spectrum CBD oil as a hybrid between full spectrum CBD and CBD isolate.

 (Full spectrum CBD contains all the cannabinoids naturally found in the hemp plant, including THC.
 Whereas CBD isolate is purely CBD with no added cannabinoids, terpenes, or flavonoids.)

 Broad spectrum CBD oil is different because like full spectrum CBD oil, it contains many of the cannabinoids and terpenes naturally found in hemp, but like CBD isolate, it contains no THC (the psychoactive ingredient found in marijuana).

 This is accomplished through a refinement process that removes the THC from the extract or distillate used to produce the end product..
-So while broad spectrum CBD oil is more processed than full spectrum CBD oil, it’s not as processed as CBD isolate.
+So while broad spectrum CBD oil is more processed than full spectrum CBD oil, it may not be as processed as CBD isolate.
 That being said, we have to be specific here, as there are many definitions, or “specifications” for broad spectrum oil and finished goods derived therefrom.